-Failure: badarg if What is not one of the atoms shown above.
+Failure: badarg if What is not either one of the arguments documented above or one of the undocumented arguments.

-erlang:system_monitor(MonitorPid, Options)
+erlang:system\monitor(MonitorPid, Options)

 Sets system performance monitoring options.
-MonitorPid is a node-local pid() that will receive system monitor messages, and Options is a list of monitoring options:
+MonitorPid is a local pid that will receive system monitor messages, and Options is a list of monitoring options:

-- {long_gc, Time} If a garbage collection in the system takes at least Time wallclock milliseconds, a message {monitor, GcPid, long_gc, Info} is sent to MonitorPid.
-GcPid is the pid() that was garbage collected and Info is a list of two-element tuples describing the result of the garbage collection.
+{long\gc, Time} If a garbage collection in the system takes at least Time wallclock milliseconds, a message {monitor,GcPid,long\gc,Info} is sent to MonitorPid.
+GcPid is the pid that was garbage collected and Info is a list of two-element tuples describing the result of the garbage collection.
 One of the tuples is {timeout, GcTime} where GcTime is the actual time for the garbage collection in milliseconds.
-The other are the tuples tagged with heap_size, stack_size, mbuf_size and heap_block_size from the gc_start trace message (see erlang:trace/3). - {large_heap, Size} If a garbage collection in the system results in the allocated size of a heap being at least Size words, a message {monitor, GcPid, large_heap, Info} is sent to MonitorPid.
-GcPid and Info are the same as for long_gc above, except that the tuple tagged with timeout is not present. - busy_port If a process in the system gets suspended because it sends to a busy port, a message {monitor, SusPid, busy_port, Port} is sent to MonitorPid.
-SusPid is the pid() that got suspended when sending to Port. - busy_dist_port If a process in the system gets suspended because it sends to a process on a remote node whose inter-node communication was handled by a busy port, a message {monitor, SusPid, busy_port, Port} is sent to MonitorPid.
-SusPid is the pid() that got suspended when sending through the inter-node communication port Port.
+The other are the tuples tagged with heap\size, stack\size, mbuf\size and heap\block\size from the gc\start trace message (see erlang:trace/3).

+{large\heap, Size} If a garbage collection in the system results in the allocated size of a heap being at least Size words, a message {monitor, GcPid, large\heap, Info} is sent to MonitorPid.
+GcPid and Info are the same as for long\gc above, except that the tuple tagged with timeout is not present.

+busy\port If a process in the system gets suspended because it sends to a busy port, a message {monitor, SusPid, busy\port, Port} is sent to MonitorPid.
+SusPid is the pid that got suspended when sending to Port.

+busy\dist\port If a process in the system gets suspended because it sends to a process on a remote node whose inter-node communication was handled by a busy port, a message {monitor, SusPid, busy\port, Port} is sent to MonitorPid.
+SusPid is the pid that got suspended when sending through the inter-node communication port Port.

-Returns the previous system monitor settings just like erlang:system_monitor/0.
+Returns the previous system monitor settings just like erlang: system.monitor/0.